polyfony-inc/polyfony/README.md

 Compared to major PHP frameworks, Polyfony follows the 80-20 Pareto principle :
 It provides 95% of what we need most of the time, whilst using 5% of ressources, space, configuration files and dependencies required by major frameworks.

+#### Features
-Features : routing, bundles, controllers, views, database abstraction, environments, locales, cache, vendor, helpers, authentication, profiler…
+routing, bundles, controllers, views, database abstraction, environments, locales, cache, vendor, helpers, authentication, profiler…

-Footprint : 400 Ko of disk space, 650 Ko or RAM.
+#### Footprint (of an Hello World)
+* 500 Ko of disk space (35% of comment lines)
+* 750 Ko of RAM (or 350 Ko from the cache)

 ## Requirements